philips-software/terraform-provider-hsdp/README.md

 A Terraform provider to provision and manage state of various HSDP specific resources.
 To find out more about HSDP please visit [hsdp.io](https://www.hsdp.io/)

+## Disclaimer

+This provider is not endorsed, supported or approved by HSDP.
+Use at your own risk.

 ## Using the provider

 **Terraform 1.0.0+**: To install this provider, copy and paste this code into your Terraform configuration.
 Then, run terraform init.